durrantX/Movie-Recommendation-System/README.md

  Utilize a mix of accuracy metrics(eg. Recall@K) and qualitative metrics (like Diversity, Coverage) to provide a comprehensive evaluation.

 * Recommendations Refinement:
-Derive and incorporate implicit feedback  to better capture user preferences and improve recommendation quality for individual users.
+Feature engineer and incorporate implicit feedback  to better capture user preferences and improve recommendation quality for individual users.

 For More Information:

 See the full analysis in the Jupyter Notebook or review the presentation.

-project_directory
+Project_directory
+ ├── Data
+ ├── .gitignore
+ ├── Movie Recommender System.ipynb
+ ├── Presentation.pptx
+ └── README.md